smkent/esphome/README.md

 ## GC9A01

-Support for GC9A01 chipset roudn LCD modules
+Support for GC9A01 chipset round LCD modules

 Collected from PRs referenced within [ESPHome issue #1699][esphome-issue-1699], plus some of my own tweaks